-When you arrive at Dublin Airport, you should present to an Immigration Officer (Passport Control), who will ask you some basic questions in relation to your needs, having identified you as a potential beneficiary of the Temporary Protection Directive.
+When you arrive at Dublin Airport or Dublin Port you should present to an Immigration Officer (Passport Control) or in the case of Dublin Port, a Garda National Immigration Officer, who will ask you some basic questions in relation to your needs, having identified you as a potential beneficiary of the Temporary Protection Directive.

 You will also receive an information note setting out the services available to you in Ireland and advice on how to access these services.